JosiahCastillo/JS-Projects/README.md

 # JS-Projects

-Collection of small JavaScript projects
+This repository is a collection of small JavaScript projects from the JavaScript30 coding challenge.
+After they're completed, I'll display them on a website of some kind.